bobluppes/graaf/docs/docs/algorithms/coloring/greedy-graph-coloring.md

 The overall worst-case time complexity of the algorithm is `O(n^2)`.
 In cases where the graph has a fixed degree (a constant number of neighbors for each vertex), the time complexity can be approximated as `O(n)`.
 However, if the graph is highly connected (dense) and approaches a complete graph, the time complexity could approach `O(n^2)`.

 If no coloring is possible, an empty `unordered_map` is returned.
+This is the case when the graph contains no vertices.

 [wikipedia](https://en.wikipedia.org/wiki/Greedy_coloring)